 Once the hike is done, return back to Singapore and have a good fresh meal!
 Nasi Lemak, Mutton Redang, Sambal Goreng and a steaming cup of tea/coffee is recommended.

 Bus fare to reach the place : 1.5 * 2 = 3 SGD

 Boat ride to Pulau Ubin : 3 * 2 = 6 SGD

 Time: 4 hrs including a boat ride, waiting time and mealtime!

 Thank you for reading my blog.
-My life biography is out in the markets now – based on one unintentional Facebook post which ended up making me jobless, unemployable and my family uprooted from singapore.
-The incident (and the book) exposes the ugly, medieval, xenophobic and state backed racist side of singapore and that of social media.
+My life biography (Rated 5/5 on Amazon India by readers) is out in the markets now – based on one unintentional Facebook post which ended up making me jobless, unemployable and my family uprooted from singapore.
+The incident (and the book) shows the ugly, medieval, xenophobic and state-backed racist side of singapore and that of social media.
+Fuming with the injustice meted out, I decided to retire from corporate slavery at an unthinkable age of 44.
 My biography is a book on failure management – how I handled my unemployable state, managed finances, heartbreaks, academic failures, corporate lateral demotions and global shaming.
-You can click and of the highlighted words to buy it whether you are living in Americas, India, singapore, Australia, United Kingdom, Europe, Amazon globally or even if you want to read it in French!
+You can click any of the highlighted words to buy it whether you are living in Americas, India, singapore, Australia, United Kingdom, Europe, Amazon globally or even if you want to read it in French!